MaximilianoLeonel23/MaximilianoLeonel23/README.md

-## Hi, I´m Max 👋
-I'm a front-end developer 💻
+## Hi, I´m Maximiliano 👋 a software developer 💻

-- 🔭 I'm currently working on my own projects
+- 📚 Associate Degree in Computer Programming Student at NTU
-- 🌱 I'm currently learning [Next.js](https://nextjs.org/) and MERN
+- 🌱 I'm currently learning Java, Spring Boot and PostgreSQL
-- 👯 I'm looking for my first job in the IT industry
+- 👯 Looking for my first job in the IT industry
 - 💬 Ask me about everything you want to know
 - 📫 How to reach me: my [Linkedin](https://www.linkedin.com/in/maximiliano-leonel-p%C3%A9rez-8846b826a/) and [portfolio](https://maxoleo-dev.vercel.app/)